 How to Make Philadelphia Cheesecake

-- Pre-baking the crust for a few minutes helps to set it and prevent it from becoming soggy when the filling is added later.
+- Pre-baking the crust for a few minutes helps to set it and prevent it from becoming soggy when the filling is added.

-- Use an electric mixer to beat the cream cheese and sugar together using medium speed in a large mixing bowl.
+- Beat the cream cheese and sugar together at medium speed in a large mixing bowl with an electric mixer until it is completely smooth.

 - Use a water bath to help the cheesecake bake evenly and reduce the chances of it cracking.

-- Turn the oven off and let the cheesecake cool for 30-60 minutes in the oven before removing it.
+- Turn the oven off, open the door, and let the cheesecake cool for 30-60 minutes before removing it from the oven.

 - Chill it for at least 1 hour in the refrigerator before serving.